acmerobotics/res-q/README.md

  * Incorporated a display filter on pairing screen to filter out devices that don’t use the “<TEAM NUMBER>-“ format.
 This filter can be turned off to show all WiFi Direct devices.
  * Updated text in License file.
  * Fixed formatting error in OpticalDistanceSensor.toString().
- * Fixed issue on with a blank (“”) sensor name that would disrupt WiFi Direct Pairing.
+ * Fixed issue on with a blank (“”) device name that would disrupt WiFi Direct Pairing.
  * Made a change so that the WiFi info and battery info can be displayed more quickly on the DS upon connecting to RC.
  * Improved javadoc generation.
  * Modified code to make it easier to support language localization in the future.